heckman/PhotosServer.spoon/README.md

 [Apple Photos](https://apps.apple.com/app/photos/id1584215428)
 library on localhost via HTTP.

 ## Use case

-I write markdown notes on my laptop, and I want to include photos from my Photos Library.
+I write markdown notes on my MacBook and I want to include photos from my Photos Library.
-I don't, however, want to make copies of them and include them in the git repository my notes are in.
+I don't, however, want to make copies of the images to be incldued in the git repository where I keep my notes.

 I'm set up now where if I'm using the Photos app and I a key-combination will copy markdown